GoogleCloudPlatform/jupyter-extensions/README.md

 1. Run `npm watch` to start the TypeScript compiler in watch mode.

-1. In a seperate terminal, `cd` to the root of the repository, run `pipenv shell` and then `npm run devserver`.
+1. In a seperate terminal, run `pipenv shell` and then `npm run devserver`.
    This will start JupyterLab in watch mode to pick up any changes to either the TypeScript or Python code.

 You can then open JupyterLab at one of the links shown in the logging output.